 -day of birth (e.g. Born 8 January or 8 August, aka The 8.8 Lion’s Gate)

 -name/s (e.g. Bill adds up to 17/8, Cheryl adds to 35/8)

 -numerology pinnacles (a calculation that tells you the theme of each decade)

--field of vision when you start seeing the 11:11 codes – 888 is about abundance or being 80% into a project, etc. Alana Fairchild’s Messages in the Numbers is a good text, I have mainly focused on 11:11 meanings for now.
+-field of vision when you start seeing the 11:11 codes – 888 is about abundance or being 80% into a project, etc. It tends to appear to people with strong 8s in their chart.

 Here are some words with an 8 numerology – notice how this number looks like an infinity loop?
 It’s all about cycles, reaping what you sow and reconnecting with your immortality?
 No shortcuts here!
 See the word analysis system I’ve used

 8 – BACK (interesting, as 8’s are incredible at supporting others’ to succeed)